Invisible link to canonical for Microformats

 • hourly_activity: a dictionary that specifies the hourly activity of the agents.

 • actions_likelihood: a dictionary that specifies the likelihood of each action that an agent can select in a round.
 During each agent-iteration, the system will sample from this distribution to identify the set of candidate actions the agent will be asked to choose from.
 Setting individual action likelihood to 0 will prevent the agent from performing that action.
+Values will be automatically normalized to sum to 1.

 The agents section contains the parameters that will be used to generate the agents profiles: